 Hi!
 I’m Cindy.
 I am an author and illustrator of children picture books based out of San Francisco.
 When I was a kid, I enjoyed taking photographs of my two cats, decorating miniature shoe boxes with armadillos, and creating creepy drawings of all my crushes.

 When I got older, I went to theater school for many years where I trained to be a performer.
 This helped me learn how to tell stories.
 I think of a picture book as a stage for all the characters in my head to come to life.
 Getting them out helps me function, because otherwise, all those characters would start picking on one another.

 Today, as a 33-year old living in San Francisco, I still love armadillos, but ironically, I also love ants.
 My very first book as an author illustrator was How To Walk An Ant, and it was praised by Kirkus as “[a] freaky, bizarre delight” and “highly original” by Publishers Weekly.
 I also illustrated a poetry collection by Shannon Bramer called Climbing Shadows (Groundwood Books).
 I have some other books coming out in 2020 and 2021.
 So stay tuned for those.

 All my illustrations are created in watercolor, India Ink, gouache, colored pencils and pastels.
 I also make my own paint brushes.

 Some facts about me:

-I lived in Glasgow and attended the very fancy Royal Conservatoire of Scotland.
+I lived in Glasgow and attended The Royal Conservatoire of Scotland.